 - Divesting from the fossil fuel industry

-For more on the development and adoption of policies and decisions related to Concordia’s Climate Change Plan, read about our Sustainability Action Plan.
+For more on the development and adoption of policies and decisions related to climate change, read our Climate Action Plan.

 - B (B Annex)